vanderheim-village/vanderwood-twitch-bot/docs/index.md

 * **[!endsession](commands/moderator-commands/endsession.md)** - Ends the current session of the Battle of Midgard game.
 * **[!setdate](commands/moderator-commands/setdate.md)** - Sets the end date of the current season of the Battle of Midgard game.
 * **[!addvp](commands/moderator-commands/addvp.md)** - Adds valor points to the viewer for the current season of the Battle of Midgard game.
-* **[!removepoints](commands/moderator-commands/removepoints.md)** - Removes points from the viewer for the current season of the Battle of Midgard game.
+* **[!removevp](commands/moderator-commands/removevp.md)** - Removes valor points from the viewer for the current season of the Battle of Midgard game.

 ### Subscriber Commands